 Atopic eczema (atopic dermatitis) is a chronic inflammatory itchy skin condition that develops in early childhood in the majority of cases.
-It is typically an episodic disease of exacerbation (flares, which may occur as frequently as two or three per month) and remissions.
-In some cases it may be continuous.
+It is typically an episodic disease of exacerbation (flares, which may occur as frequently as 2 or 3 per month) and remissions.
+In some cases, it may be continuous.
 Atopic eczema often has a genetic component that leads to the breakdown of the skin barrier.
 This makes the skin susceptible to trigger factors, including irritants and allergens, which can make the eczema worse.

 diagnosis and assessment of the impact of the condition

 management during and between flares